arianalopez30/project4/README.md

 -One query looks for Sessions that are about vampires -The other query looks for sessions that are 60 mins.

 3) Issue with Before 7pm and no workshop query.
-The issue with this query is that you cannot perform more than one inequality query ie <,>, &&.
-Also, you cannot query on different properties.
+The issue with this query is that you cannot perform more than one inequality filter in a query ie !=.
+You therefore have to break the query up.
 To resolve this issue, I queried for all sessions that were not a workshop, then I looped through the results and compared the time to ensure the time was before 7pm.